5 of the Scariest Obscure Horror Games Everyone Should Play

 Rule of Rose

-Soon, she finds herself recovering memories of her lost childhood all while searching for tributes valuable enough to the children that they won't hurt her.
-She meets and frees a companion dog that she affectionately calls Brown; much like in Haunting Ground.
+Soon, she finds herself recovering memories of her lost childhood, all while searching for tributes valuable enough to the children that they won't hurt her.
+Much like in Haunting Ground, she meets and frees a companion dog that she affectionately calls Brown.
 Brown stays by Jennifer's side and protects her from many dangers as she continues her journey to find the truth; and a way out.

-The game was actually banned in the United Kingdom for misinformation claiming that the purpose of it was to beat up and rape a young girl, which it is not; thankfully.
-It was still enough for the ban, so if you live in the UK you are going to have an even harder time getting ahold of this one.
+The game was banned in the United Kingdom for misinformation.
+They claimed the purpose of the game was to beat up and rape a young girl, which, thankfully, it is not.
+It was still enough for the ban, so if you live in the UK you are going to have an even harder time getting a hold of this one.

 Rule of Rose is a scary and strange ride from start to finish.
 It is also pretty expensive if you want to buy it.
-Right now, after doing some research, the cheapest I could find it was on Amazon for about $170.00.
+Right now, the cheapest I could find was on Amazon for about $170.00.
 Sometimes it can get up to $500.00.
 Yikes!

 Parasite Eve is a turn-based biological horror RPG with an emphasis on action.
 There have been recent rumors of a remake coming soon, but that is still just rumors.
-It isn't too terribly priced; just $20.00 and the game is yours, but supplies are limited.
+It isn't terribly priced; just $20.00, and the game is yours, but supplies are limited.

-Jennifer must now explore the mansion to try to find a way out, as all obvious exits are unable to be opened.
-She is pursued by the Scissorman, who carries an extra large pair of scissors he uses to chop people in half.
+Jennifer must explore the mansion to try to find a way out, as all obvious exits are unable to be opened.
+She is pursued by the Scissorman, who carries an extra-large pair of scissors he uses to chop people in half.
 He will kill Jennifer if he gets the chance, so she must avoid him at all costs.

-This one carries a heafty price at about $430.00, so getting it won't be easy or cheap.
+This one carries a hefty price tag at about $430.00, so getting it won't be easy or cheap.

 Nightmare Creatures is the only game on this list that allows players to choose between two different playable characters.
-You can take on the role of master of the occult, father Ignatius Blackward, who uses staffs to fight, or gymnast Nadia Franciscus, a practiced fencer that uses swords to kill the monsters.
+You can take on the role of master of the occult, father Ignatius Blackward, who uses staffs to fight, or gymnast Nadia Franciscus, a practiced fencer that uses swords.